 Why Do You Feel Exhausted But Cannot Sleep When You Are Sick?

-During acute infection, TNF-alpha, IL-1beta, and IL-6 all rise to concentrations that would be unusual in chronic conditions.
-This cytokine surge drives both PGD2 production (through increased arachidonic acid metabolism) and PGE2 production simultaneously.
-The sickness behavior program — fatigue, muscle ache, withdrawal from activity, reduced appetite — is an evolutionarily conserved response that redirects metabolic resources toward immune function (Zhang et al., 2025).
-At the same time, PGE2 activates histaminergic arousal neurons, and arousal-pathway cytokines maintain wakefulness to support immune surveillance.
-The subjective experience — feeling physically destroyed but lying awake for hours — is the acute, self-limiting version of the same PGD2/PGE2 paradox that becomes chronic when sustained inflammatory conditions prevent resolution.
+During acute infection, TNF-alpha, IL-1beta, and IL-6 can rise and alter sleep-wake circuits.
+The sickness behavior program – fatigue, muscle ache, withdrawal from activity, reduced appetite – is an evolutionarily conserved response that supports immune recovery, thermoregulation, and energy conservation (Zhang et al., 2025).
+At the same time, PGE2 activates histaminergic arousal neurons, which can maintain wakefulness even when cytokine signaling is increasing sleep pressure.
+The subjective experience – feeling physically exhausted but lying awake for hours – is the acute, self-limiting version of the same PGD2/PGE2 paradox that can persist when inflammatory signaling remains elevated.

 Related Reading